mix/node-rollout/README.md

 ```

 ### User Interface
-Consider using [rollout-ui](https://github.com/ded/rollout-ui) to administrate the values of your rollout flags in real-time (as opposed to doing a full deploy).
+Consider using [rollout-ui](https://github.com/ded/rollout-ui) to administrate the values of your rollouts in real-time (as opposed to doing a full deploy).
 It will make your life much easier and you'll be happy :)

+**Note:** `rollout-ui` does not yet support experiment groups and percentage ranges.

 ### License MIT